 I ordered the DVD set and we binge watched it in the producer’s preferred order, unlike Fox’s original asinine out-of-sequence scheduling.
 What is it about that band of lovable rogues that attracts so many ardent fans?
 I can only say from the American experience.
 Many of us identify with the romance of a band of underdogs fighting against the oppression of a foe with greater numbers.
 Star Wars.
 The American Revolution.
 The Bad News Bears.
 It’s the same story played out in different genres and time periods.

 Are there any games out there that champion the little guy?
 Can I play a disguised Euro that has a theme that will feel intimately familiar to Firefly fans of a band of “honest traders on the outer edge of the galaxy?”

-If your game group loves playing space pirate games, well then let’s Spice Up your game night with Scorpius Freighter published by AEG.
+If your game group loves playing space pirate games, then Spice Up your game night with Scorpius Freighter published by AEG.

 Scorpius Freighter is an interplanetary game of tile placement, smuggling and engine building designed by David Short and Matthew Dunston.
 It’s geared for two to four freighter pilots and plays in about 50 minutes.
 The elevator pitch?
 It is a pick up and deliver game in space where you never have to pick up and deliver.

 I don’t recall ever playing a David Short design before, but Matthew Dunston’s Elysium was one of my favorite games from 2015.
 (It is still a shame we have yet to see an expansion.)
 I was a little disappointed in the game play of Diesel Demolition Derby, a card based game designed by Dunston from last year, but based on my love of Elysium, I was excited about Scorpius Freighter.
 Plus, I like the theme a whole lot better than DDD.

 Please note, AEG was kind enough to provide us with a review copy of the game.